-Intrauterine growth retardation manifested as a lower BW, may imprint pathological defects (Barker et al. 1995) in metabolism and organ functions.
-In such a situation hypertension (Law et al. 1993, O'Sullivan et al. 2002), insulin resistance (Phillips et al. 1994) and probably also hyperlipoproteinemia (Barker et al. 1993b) might appear after exposure to the Western life-style for several decades.
+Intrauterine growth retardation, manifested as a lower BW, may imprint pathological defects (Barker et al. 1995) in metabolism and organ functions.
+In such a situation hypertension (Law et al. 1993, O'Sullivan et al. 2002), insulin resistance (Phillips et al. 1994) and probably also hyperlipoproteinemia (Barker et al. 1993b) might appear after the exposure to the Western life-style for several decades.

 Two groups of children (HCG and LCG) with assumed different sensitivity to the diet were compared.
-No differences in dietary records were found and total fat consumption was 40% of the total energy intake with 80% of the fat of animal origin in both groups (typical Czech diet in the time of study - high fat, high sodium, low fiber intake, with low proportion of fresh vegetable and fruit, high red meat, practically no fish intake).
+No differences in dietary records were found and total fat consumption was 40 % of the total energy intake with 80 % of the fat of animal origin in both groups (typical Czech diet in the time of study - high fat, high sodium, low fiber intake, with low proportion of fresh vegetable and fruit, high red meat, practically no fish intake).

-The genetic background of this different sensitivity was proved by differences in genotype frequencies (Hubacek et al. 2004), of which the apoE gene was the most important.
+The genetic background of this different sensitivity was proved by differences in genotype frequencies (Hubáček et al. 2004), of which the apoE gene was the most important.

-In our retrospective study HCG children have a lower BW than LCG children and the number of children with a BW under 2.5 kg, which is usual borderline of hypotrophy was six in HCG and none in LCG.
+In our retrospective study HCG children have a lower BW than LCG children and the number of children with a BW under 2.5 kg, which is usual borderline of hypotrophy, was six in HCG and none in LCG.
 These facts imply that intrauterine undernutrition also participates, with hypercholesterolemia onset in HCG children even as young as 10-11 years.

-It was shown (Infante-Rivard et al. 2003), that babies born with intrauterine growth retardation has less often transmitted protective apoE2 allele, which is supporting the hypothesis of Barker.
-Unfortunately in the study, levels of lipid parameters were not determined as a clinical linkeage (Infante-Rivard et al. 2003).
-Another two studies dealed with high TC, IUGR and apoE gene polymorphism has confirmed the data about association of high TC and low birth weight.
+It was shown (Infante-Rivard et al. 2003) that babies born with intrauterine growth retardation has less often transmitted protective apoE2 allele.
+This is supporting the hypothesis of Barker, but lipid parameters were not determined as a clinical linkage (Infante-Rivard et al. 2003).
+Another two studies dealing with high TC, IUGR and apoE gene polymorphism have confirmed the association of high TC and low birth weight.
 Akisu et al. (2004) did not find differences in the distribution of apoE gene polymorphism between the IUGR and control groups.
 Garces et al. (2002) concluded greater effect of the apoE polymorphism on cholesterolemia in children with BW in the lowest tertilles.

-So far are our data in agreement with two studies (Akisu et al. 2004, Garces et al. 2002) documenting relationship of low BW and high cholesterol concentration in children and support Garces observation of greater effect of apoE genotype in individuals with BW in the lowest tertille.
+Thus our data are in agreement with the studies of Garces et al. (2002) and Akisu et al. (2004), documenting the relationship of low BW and high cholesterol concentration in children and supporting Garces observation of greater effect of apoE genotype in individuals with BW in the lowest tertille.

 ApoE gene and intrauterine undernutrition, might affect the development of higher cholesterol concentration either independently or simultaneously.
 If the effect of intrauterine undernutrition would be dominant and independent, then the frequency of disadvantage apoE4+ genotype in HCG group would increase from the lowest BW tertille (where low BW is mostly expressed) to the highest one (with normal BW).
-Since it is not so (on the contrary a slight opposite trend was documented) we conclude that the effect of both factors is rather synergic.
+Since this is not the case (on the contrary, a slight opposite trend was documented), we conclude that the effect of both factors is rather synergic.

-We suggest that our data were affected by rather strong environmental effects of the diet consumed in the Czech society at the time of this study.
+We suggest that our data were affected by rather strong environmental effects of the diet consumed in the Czech society at the time of this study (1988).
 The inconsistency of results regarding intrauterine programming to high TC by undernutrition may be caused by differences in individual genetic-environmental interactions.
 We would like to hypothesize that individuals less sensitive to environmental effects on TC concentration are also less sensitive to intrauterine undernutrition, whereas in our group of selected hypercholesterolemic individuals the effect was manifested.
-Intrauterine undernutrition seems to play a more important role in children of parents with PHC or with positive CHD history.
+Intrauterine undernutrition seems to play a more important role in children of parents with polygenic hypercholesterolemia or with positive CHD history.